-While reading just about anything these days, it’s not unusual to come across a Jefferson quote – sometimes real, sometimes not – but how often do you get what appears to be a complete Jefferson letter in the mail?
+While reading just about anything these days, it is not unusual to come across a Thomas Jefferson quote – sometimes real, sometimes not – but how often do you get what appears to be a complete Jefferson letter in the mail?

-While serving as president, in November 1803, Jefferson wrote from Washington to ask Craven Peyton if a $558.14 note coming due in December could be put off or broken into smaller payments until the entirety was satisfied.
-If you’ve only ever heard a little about Jefferson’s income, debts, and spending habits you would probably not find the content of this letter very surprising.
+While serving as president, in November 1803, Jefferson wrote from Washington to ask Craven Peyton if a $558.14 note coming due in December could be put off or broken into smaller payments until the entirety was paid.
+If you have only ever heard a little about Jefferson’s income, debts, and spending habits you would probably not find the content of this letter very surprising.

 But, in the midst of the Great Depression in 1936, Gary M. Underhill of the Morris Plan Bank of Richmond, Virginia, saw this letter as the perfect advertising gimmick.
 The bank directed the Richmond printing firm of Whittet & Shepperson to create 30,000 facsimiles on specially aged paper to use as part of a mass mailing promoting the Bank’s loan services.

 The facsimile letter, a modern-type envelope on the front of which was a facsimile of Jefferson’s address cover,